 Sensitive Skin – can be dry, normal or oil and is characterized by its delicacy.
 It requires special treatment as it often reacts adversely to cosmetics containing alcohol, synthetically manufactured ingredients, fragrance oils and artificial colors.
 It benefits from using gentle natural products.

-Essential Oils considered suitable for Sensitive Skin include: Roman and German chamomile, jasmine, lavender, neroli, and rose.
+Essential Oils considered suitable for Sensitive Skin Care include: Roman and German chamomile, jasmine, lavender, neroli, and rose.

 Carriers considered suitable for Sensitive Skins include: sweet almond, apricot, avocado, coconut, grapeseed, jojoba, olive, sesame seed.

+Proper sin care will also include chosing the right carrier oil.
 Many carrier oils like sweet almond, apricot, avocado, coconut, grapeseed, jojoba, olive, sesame seed are suitable for all skin types however the oils noted under each section are particularly helpful for that skin type.

-Once we have identified our own particular skin type it becomes simple to create a specialized aromatherapy protocol for skin care using essential oil based products.
+Once we have identified our own particular skin type it becomes simple to create a specialized aromatherapy protocol for our own skin care using essential oil based products.
 We should also incorporate a regular facial into our normal skin care regime making sure we incorporate the steps of clean, exfoliate, steam, massage, mask and moisturize.